 Along with the decision for a new AO building, the location of the building also created a topic of discussion.
 While some Trustees suggested to leave the AO in Davos, others argued to move the AO closer to universities and airports, others even wanted to relocate the AO to the US.
 In the end Davos determined the race.
 Most Trustees felt like the AO should stay an autonomous research hub and the beautiful surroundings of Davos would support unhindered thinking, working, and researching.

-And so, on a sunny Saturday in June 1992, the AO Center opened its doors to welcome participants to the 8th annual Board of Trustees meeting as the first meeting to take place on the new premises.
+So, it was on a sunny Saturday in June 1992 that the AO Center Davos opened its doors to welcome participants to the eighth annual AO Board of Trustees meeting—the first meeting to take place on the new premises.